-The following table summarizes our borrowings and long-term debt as of June 30, 2005 (in thousands):
+The following table summarizes our borrowings and long-term debt as of September 30, 2005 (in thousands):

-Convertible debentures \$ 9,048
+Convertible debentures \$ 9,100

-Bank term note 3,646
+Bank term note 3,333

 Promissory note to landlord 1,292

-4% note payable 56
+4% note payable 45

-Revolving line of credit 2,298
+Revolving line of credit 1,711

-\$ 16,340
+\$ 15,481

-Our revolving line of credit agreement, which expired on August 1, 2005, and which was extended to September 30, 2005, provides for borrowings of up to \$5.0 million subject to a borrowing formula based upon qualified accounts receivable and inventories as defined in the credit agreement.
-At June 30, 2005, we had \$5.0 million available under the revolving line of credit, of which \$2.7 million was unused.
+Our revolving line of credit agreement, which expired on August 1, 2005, and which has been verbally extended by the bank until a new arrangement is negotiated, provides for borrowings of up to \$5.0 million subject to a borrowing formula based upon qualified accounts receivable and inventories as defined in the credit agreement.
+At September 30, 2005, we had \$4.7 million available under the revolving line of credit, of which \$3.0 million was unused.

-As discussed in Note 4 to the accompanying condensed consolidated financial statements, at June 30, 2005, we failed to meet certain financial covenants under the credit agreement with our primary bank.
+As discussed in Note 4 to the accompanying condensed consolidated financial statements, we failed to meet certain financial covenants under the credit agreement with our primary bank in each of the two prior fiscal quarters.
 This credit agreement governs the bank term note as well as our revolving line of credit facility.
-On August 3, 2005, the bank waived its right of default regarding the June 30, 2005, covenant violations.
-Additionally, the bank has verbally agreed to extend the terms of the credit agreement to September 30, 2005, while we re-negotiate the terms of this agreement.
-We believe that these negotiations will be successful and that the combination of available borrowings on our line of credit and our internally generated cash flows will be sufficient to enable us to execute our operating plans and meet our obligations on a timely basis.
+On August 3, 2005, and May 12, 2005, the bank waived its rights of default regarding these covenant violations for the quarterly periods ended June 30, 2005, and March 31, 2005, only.
+The bank verbally agreed to extend the term of the credit agreement and not call any of the debt under the agreement until a new arrangement is negotiated.
+We believe the combination of available borrowings on our line of credit and our internally generated cash flows will be sufficient to enable us to execute our operating plans and meet our obligations on a timely basis for at least the next twelve months.